 You can decide.
 There is a universal privacy setting.
 Go to http://lifestream.aol.com/settings.
 Look for the "Who can comment on your activities?" menu.

 Only posts that have been set to share with Everyone-Public will show up in search results.
 To remove future posts from showing up in search results, go to http://lifestream.aol.com/settings.
 Change your privacy to Buddies Only or Private.
 With these settings, all future posts will no longer show up in search results.

 If you see an inappropriate place, from the web page for that place, look for the Report Place link above the map of that place.
 Click Report place and enter your concerns.
 A report will be sent, reviewed, and if the place is deemed inappropriate, action will be taken to remove this place from the site.
 Note, only user-created place pages are reportable.

 If you see an inappropriate photo, look for the Report Photo link above the photo.
 Click Report Photo and enter your concerns.
 If you see inappropriate Lifestream posts, look for the Report Profile link under the user's profile section.
 A report will be sent, reviewed, and if the content is deemed inappropriate, action will be taken to remove this content from the site.
 If you see an inappropriate photo or post from a third party service you added, you must find that post on the network of origin, and use that service's report abuse feature.

 Yes!
 AOL Lifestream makes it easy for you to comment in one place.
-When you comment on AIM, Facebook and MySpace activities, those comments will also be posted on your friends', Facebook, MySpace, or AOL Lifestream profile.
+When you comment on AIM and Facebook activities, those comments will also be posted on your friends', Facebook, or AOL Lifestream profile.
 Twitter comments are sent as replies back to Twitter.
 Comments on all posts stay within AOL Lifestream too.